-So although we grew up being called chatterboxes, it’s not a negative thing anymore!
-Don’t get me wrong, there’s always a time and a place, but being able to self-disclose is a great skill to have.
+So although we grew up being called chatterboxes, it’s not a black and white term!
+Don’t get me wrong, there’s always a time and a place, but being able to disclose information about yourself in a self-aware way is a great skill to have.

 Written by GUADS staff member Toni with contributions from www.doctoroz.com